Homemade Cooked Diets for Dogs

 - Xylitol, a natural sweetener, is toxic to dogs.
 It is found in some water additives, such as C.E.T.
 AquaDent and Petrodex Breath Spray For Pets, made by Virbac Animal Health, BreathaLyser Plus and AQuala, made by imRex, Inc..
 It is also found in many human products, including sugar-free gum, mints and children's vitamins.
-See New Findings on the Effects of Xylitol Ingestion in Dogs for more information.
+See Xylitol - The Sugar-Free Sweetener That's Toxic To Your Dog for more information.

 - Grapes and raisins: can cause kidney failure in a few dogs for unknown reasons if fed in large amounts; 3 to 6 ounces per 20 lbs of body weight is the lowest amount known to have caused toxicity.
 Many dog owners use grapes and raisins – in small amounts – as a training treat or snack and have seen no ill effects; others feel the potential for danger exceeds the value of feeding grapes or raisins.
 Most important: Do not leave bunches or grapes or boxes of raisins anywhere your dog might be able to get them.
 Most cases of grape toxicity occurred when a dog “stole” a large ration.

 Create an account to analyze foods and recipes to determine calories and calcium amounts.

 Select NATS ver 2.0 and enter the foods you’re using in the diet to determine the number of calories you’re feeding.

 Dr. Pitcairn's Complete Guide to Natural Health for Dogs and Cats, by Richard Pitcairn, DVM